Tsailgan/TextureGenerator/README.md

 # TextureGenerator
-This is a texture generator cooperating with FIYTA
+This is a texture generator

 I generated five themes: